 The MEPC was first established as a subsidiary body of the Assembly and raised to full constitutional status in 1985.

-The MSC and MEPC are assisted in their work by nine sub-committees which are also open to all Member States.
-They deal with the following subjects:
+The MSC and MEPC are assisted in their work by a number of sub-committees which are also open to all Member States:

 - Bulk Liquids and Gases (BLG)